 The Director of Finance shall establish written investment policy procedures for the operation of the investment program consistent with this Policy.
-Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
+Such procedures shall include explicit delegation of authority to persons responsible for investment transactions other City Investment Officials.
 No City Investment Official may engage in an investment transaction on behalf of the City except as provided under the terms of this Policy and the written procedures established by the Director of Finance.